mlibrary/sidekiq-supervisor/README.md

 ### Sidekiq Client / Queuer

-Any application that queues jobs needs to have the following middleware:
+Any application that queues jobs needs to have the following middleware to let the supervisor know that a job has been queued:

 ```ruby
 class JobQueued